rokath/trice/docs/TCOBSSpecification.md

 | `FF FF FF FF  FF FF FF FF` | `F4 F4`      | repetition  |
 | ...                        | ...          | repetition  |

-Sometimes several encodings possible.
-The encoder has than the choice.
+* If several encodings possible, The encoder has than the choice.
+* NOP sigil bytes are logically ignored.
+They simply serve als link chain elements.

 ####  3.3.2. <a name='ExtendedEncodingAlgorithmPossibilities'></a>Extended Encoding Possibilities (not specified yet)